daniel-payne/state-mutex-npm-package/README.md

 ### useQueryState (key: string, defaultValue: StorageValue)

-In addition to sharing the state across all components, this hook cooridnates the saving and updating of the value in the browser query string.
-It will proritixe the query string value over the progrmaticly assigned default value.
+In addition to sharing the state across all components, this hook coordinates the saving and updating of the value in the browser query string.
+It will prioritize the query string value over the programmatically assigned default value.

 ```typescript
 import { useQueryState } from "@keldan-systems/state-mutex"